-Acknowledging the similarities in the goals and work of the two organizations, negotiations were initiated in 1980 to amalgamate the two agencies.
-On January 24, 1981 this goal was achieved and the organizations were merged under the official name of COSTI-IIAS Immigrant Services.
+Acknowledging the similarities in the goals and work of the IIAS and of COSTI, negotiations were initiated in 1980 to amalgamate the two agencies.
+On January 24, 1981, this goal was achieved and the organizations were merged under the official name of COSTI-IIAS Immigrant Services.

-Now known as COSTI Immigrant Services, the agency has expanded to the point where it annually assists over 42,000 people from every corner of the world.
-While COSTI's main target group continues to be recently arrived immigrants, COSTI’s programs have been broadened to offer services to all disadvantaged adults, youth, and women.
+Now known as COSTI Immigrant Services, the organization has expanded to the point where it annually assists over 39,000 people from every corner of the world.
+While its main target group continues to be recently arrived immigrants, COSTI’s programs have expanded to offer services to all disadvantaged adults, youths, and women.

 Through its over 400 staff, collectively fluent in over 60 different languages, COSTI is able to reach out to a variety of communities to bring about positive change.